Geeksltd/Programming.Tips/MeaningfulNames.md

 ### Be considerate of human eyes

-Avoid using names which vary only in small ways.
+&nbsp;&nbsp; Avoid using names which vary only in small ways.
 How long does it take to spot the difference between:

     * XYZControllerForEfficientHandlingOfStrings
     * XYZControllerForEfficientStorageOfStrings?